EGPostema/DrawerDissect/README.md

 # Introduction

 Welcome to __, and AI-powered method for processing whole-drawer images of insects into individual specimens.
-More summary stuff here...

-1. bla
-2. bla
-3. bla
-4. bla

-Expected input --> expected outputs
+For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder: functions/README.md.

+Add some more description/introduction here.

 # 1. Train Roboflow Models with Our Data